 The Bowflex Revolution Home Gym dimension is 112″ L x 38″ W x 73″ H, which means it takes up 30 square feet.
 This gym costs $2,899.00, but, like the Tonal, they offer financing as low as $162.00.

 Tonal does not invoke the same thoughts as Weider.
 It is one of the new players in the fitness space.
 The home gym uses high tech to provide that edge that you need.
-With this training station, you can do squats, deadlifts, back rows, chest press, and so much more.
+With this training station, you can do squats, deadlifts, back rows, chest presses, and much more.

 Here are 10 of the features it provides: